 It’s not about technology doing the work, it’s about technology augmenting the work of people.
 Humans plus machines yields a better result3 than either one alone.
 For instance, humans are less consistent, fast and reliable.4 Machine learning allows the brain of the system to continuously learn by all of the data it absorbs—volumes of data no human could ever retain or process.
 Humans can validate the results that technology provides and spend more time on tasks that require problem solving and critical thinking.

 Together, humans + machines produce better results

-Knowledge can no longer travel with the people; it has to live within the organisation.
+Knowledge can no longer travel with the people; it has to live within the organization.
 This will require technology strategies that bring knowledge management into the human+ era.
-With the right approach, healthcare organisations can redefine the phrase “institutional knowledge,” making it a true responsibility of the organisation itself.
+With the right approach, healthcare organizations can redefine the phrase “institutional knowledge,” making it a true responsibility of the organization itself.